 Around breakfast time, arrive in Montevideo, consistently ranked at the top of “quality of life” lists among Latin American cities.
 Get acquainted with the vibrant and sophisticated cultural capital on a far-reaching city tour that takes in the major monuments, parks, and gardens.
 At Independence Square, begin a walking tour that features the cathedral, City Hall, the Government House, and the renowned Solis Theater.
 Then, drive along the celebrated 18 de Julio Avenue, stopping to view the Legislative Palace, built with 52 types of local marble and 12 different kinds of wood.
 Continue to El Prado, an elegant neighborhood of sprawling botanical gardens and colonial mansions.
 At the Plaza Virgilio, enjoy sweeping views of the city.

 Spend the remainder of the day exploring on your own.
-Perhaps you’ll walk to Plaza Cagancha and make a stop at Mercado de los Artesanos, the Craftsmen Market, to pick out a souvenir amid the swirl of local art and handcrafted goods.
-Alternatively, your onboard Concierge may help arrange an optional tour to the historic Spinoglio Winery in Cuchilla Pereira wine district, where you’ll see late 1800s Uruguay brought to life through song and dance, and of course sample the excellent local wines.
+Perhaps you’ll walk to Plaza Cagancha and make a stop at Mercado de los Artesanos, or Craftsmen Market, to pick out a souvenir amid the swirl of local art and handcrafted goods.
+Alternatively, your onboard Concierge may help you set up a tour catered to your interests.
 This evening, be delighted by a dance show on board!

 The UNESCO treasures of Colonia del Sacramento